-The bachelorette party is where a bride can let loose before her wedding.
-After months of intensive planning and (potentially) being a bit more of a bridezilla than she’d like to admit, this is her chance to throw caution to the wind and have a good time.
+Have you been tasked with planning a bachelorette party?
+This pre-wedding bash is where a bride can let loose before her wedding.
+After months of intensive wedding planning and (potentially) being a bit more of a bridezilla than she’d like to admit, this is her chance to throw caution to the wind and have a good time.
 Make her final party as a single lady the best it can be by following these simple tips.

-Here are the ins and outs of throwing a bachelorette party.
+Here are the ins and outs of planning a bachelorette party.

 Consult the bride-to-be

-While you can leave some parts of the party top secret, getting input from the bride is a must.
+While you can leave some parts of the stagette top secret, when planning a bachelorette party, getting input from the bride is a must.
 As there are dozens of bachelorette party ideas, you’ll want to narrow it down to something that suits her.
 Does she want to cross the border and go to Vegas for one last hurrah?
 Is she the type that would prefer a spa getaway at Banff’s hot springs?
 Remember, the party is all about her and pleasing her is the name of the game.
-Also ask who she’d like at her bachelorette bash.
+Also, ask who she'd like to include on her bachelorette party guest list.
 You don’t want to accidentally invite unwanted company, so have her provide you with a list of guests.
 Most people invite their bridal party, close friends, and some extended family members.

-The budget is another key thing you’ll need to hash out before you start booking rooms and flights.
+The budget is the next key step to bachelorette party planning that you’ll need to hash out before you start making reservations or booking rooms and flights.
 Remember that everyone has different incomes and what some can afford others can’t.
 To avoid leaving guests with empty pockets create an email or text thread where you can discuss price points.

 Set the date